jhrush/homePage/README.md

 autoconfig.js goes in:	/usr/lib/firefox/defaults/pref

-Then simply set newtab to default and homepage to what you set your newTabURL to:
+Then simply set newtab to default and homepage to what you set your newTabURL to.
+It should be set to something similar to the line below:

 >file:///home/jake/Projects/homePage/hp.html